 “And He said unto me, These sayings are faithful and true: and Yahuwah of the holy prophets sent His angel to show unto His servants the things which must shortly be done” (Revelation 22:6, emphasis added).

-Having placed my entire dependency upon the promises of Elohim, I undertook my studies of the prophecies of Daniel and John, and I believe that Elohim has honored me in the keeping of those promises, especially as found in John 16:13, in which Yahushua promised to give us the “Spirit of truth” to guide us into all the truth and show us things to come.
-I have been amazed at what has been shown me and never could have imagined twenty-four years ago to where my studies would lead.
+Having placed my entire dependence upon the promises of Elohim, I undertook my studies of the prophecies of Daniel and John.
+I believe that Elohim has honored me in the keeping of those promises, especially as found in John 16:13, in which Yahushua promised to give us the “Spirit of truth” to guide us into all the truth and show us things to come.
+I have been amazed at what has been shown me and never could have imagined twenty-six years ago to where my studies would lead.
 And now the words sound in my ears: Go, Tell the World of Their Danger!
 To those who will heed the warning, my life will not have been lived in vain!

 I say with Jacob, “I am not worthy of the least of all the mercies, and of all the truth, which Thou hast shown unto Thy servant” (Genesis 32:10).
 I pray that you have been blessed as Elohim promised in Revelation 1:3 to those who will read and hear and “keep those things which are written therein: for the time is at hand” (emphasis added).
 That blessing is received when one truly understands what is contained in the book of Revelation and acts appropriately on that knowledge!

 “Wherefore, sirs[and sisters], be of good cheer: for I believe Elohim, that it shall be even as it was told me” (Acts 27:25).

 I join with “the Spirit and the bride” and “say Come.
 And let him that hears say, Come.
 And let him that is athirst come.
 And whosoever will, let him take the water of life freely” (Revelation 22:17).